Overview

 • New labelling requirements including information disclosure requirements on product information sheets and registration number display requirements.

-This consultation enables stakeholder views on the policy options to be considered before the preparation of a Decision RIS that will be considered by the Energy and Climate Change Ministerial Council and the Australian and New Zealand Governments.
+This consultation enabled stakeholder views on the policy options to be considered before the preparation of a Decision RIS that will be considered by the Energy and Climate Change Ministerial Council and the Australian and New Zealand Governments.

 In Australia, if the proposals in the RIS are approved by Energy Ministers, any new requirements would be established under the Greenhouse and Energy Minimum Standards Act 2012 (“the GEMS Act”), and in New Zealand if the RIS is approved by Cabinet, the new requirements would be established under the Energy Efficiency and Conservation (EEC) Act 2000, and the Energy Efficiency (Energy Using Products) Regulations 2002.